Action of 3 July 1810: Continued raiding

 Despite the British attack on Saint Paul, French frigates continued to operate in the Indian Ocean, Hamelin personally leading a cruise in the Bay of Bengal during the autumn.
 His ships seized a number of small merchantmen and in the action of 18 November 1809 he personally defeated and captured three large East Indiamen in convoy.
-Before his squadron and their prizes returned to Île de France in late December, they had also captured the British brig HMS Victor and the large Portuguese frigate Minerva.
+Before his squadron and their prizes returned to Isle de France in late December, they had also captured the British brig HMS Victor and the large Portuguese frigate Minerva.
 During the winter few ships were at sea, as the risk of being caught in a seasonal hurricane was considered too severe to operate between December and March.
 Rowley correspondingly withdrew most of his forces to the Cape of Good Hope, leaving a handful of smaller ships to watch the French islands.
-Hamelin too kept his forces in harbour at Île de France, replenishing his ships and recruiting sailors from the large pool of unemployed men in Port Napoleon.
+Hamelin too kept his forces in harbour at Isle de France, replenishing his ships and recruiting sailors from the large pool of unemployed men in Port Napoleon.

 On 14 March, before Rowley could return to his blockade, Hamelin ordered a squadron to sea.
 This force consisted of the large frigate Bellone, the captured Minerva now renamed Minerve and the captured brig Victor.
 The force was led by Guy-Victor Duperré on Bellone, with Pierre Bouvet in Minerve as his second in command.
 Avoiding the remaining frigates of the British blockade, Duperré's ships escaped unnoticed and began cruising in the Bay of Bengal, capturing a few small vessels but making no serious impression on British trade in the region.
 By 1 June, Duperré had moved to the Western Indian Ocean, sailing off Madagascar in the hope of sighting British ships from Cape Town.
 Due to the extended period at sea, his ships were in a poor state of repair and much of the following month was spent conducting repairs at isolated beaches.